oxc-project/acorn-test262/test-typescript/tests/cases/conformance/es2022/arbitraryModuleNamespaceIdentifiers/arbitraryModuleNamespaceIdentifiers_module.ts.md

           "start": 761,
           "end": 789,
           "raw": "\"should be export namespace\"",
-          "value": "should be export namespace"
+          "value": "should be export namespace",
+          "regex": null,
+          "bigint": null
         }
       },
       "test": {